-Our business and operating results could be adversely affected by unfavorable macroeconomic and market conditions and the level of capital expenditure by our largest customers in response to these conditions.
+Our business and operating results could be adversely affected by unfavorable macroeconomic and market conditions and reductions in the level of capital expenditure by our largest customers in response to these conditions.

-We achieved considerable annual revenue growth over the last few fiscal years, in part, due to favorable conditions in our markets.
-During the second half of 2008, however, our business began to experience the effects of worsening macroeconomic conditions, further exacerbated by certain customer-specific challenges and significant disruptions in the financial and credit markets globally.
+We achieved considerable annual revenue growth over the last few fiscal years, in part due to favorable conditions in our markets.
+Starting in the second half of fiscal 2008, however, our business began to experience the effects of worsening macroeconomic conditions and significant disruptions in the financial and credit markets globally.
 Many companies, including some of our largest communications service provider customers, have slowed spending and indicated an intention to reduce their overall capital expenditures this year.
-We have experienced order delays, lengthening sales cycles and slowing deployments, resulting in lower demand across our customer base in all geographies.
-As a result, our revenue and profitability have been negatively affected in recent quarters.
+We have experienced lengthening sales cycles, customer delays in network buildouts and slowing deployments, resulting in lower demand across our customer base in all geographies.
+As a result, our revenue and profitability have been negatively affected.
 Continued weakness in our markets and the broader economy may cause our customers to delay or cancel network infrastructure projects.